Elias201478/googol.exe-open-source/README.md

 # note for skidders ☢️( ◡̀_◡́)☢️
-if you take the whole code or all gdi or every payloads youll have to make it open-source and give me credit. if you dont then you are violating my malware source. and you also cant make the malware private. respect my code please.
+if you take the whole code or all gdi or every payloads youll have to make it open-source and give me credit. if you dont then you are breaking the terms form the license or skidding! and you also cant make the malware private. respect my code please.